Non-classifiability of Ergodic Flows up to Time Change: Introduction

 \section{Introduction}

-A fundamental theme in ergodic theory, going back to J. von Neumann \cite{Ne}, is the isomorphism problem: classify measure-preserving transformations (MPT's) up to isomorphism.
+A fundamental theme in ergodic theory, going back to J. von Neumann \cite{Ne}, is the isomorphism problem: classify measure-preserving transformations (MPTs) up to isomorphism.
 By an MPT we mean a measure-preserving automorphism of a standard non-atomic probability space.
-We let $\mathcal{X}$ denote the set of all MPT's of a fixed standard non-atomic probability space $(\Omega,\mathcal{M},\mu)$.
+We let $\mathcal{X}$ denote the set of all MPTs of such a space.
 Two automorphisms $S,T\in\mathcal{X}$ are said to be \emph{isomorphic} (written $S \cong T$) if there exists $\varphi\in\mathcal{X}$ such that $S\circ\varphi$ and $\varphi\circ T$ agree $\mu$-almost everywhere.
-Since there is a decomposition of each MPT into ergodic components that is preserved under isomorphism (see, for example, Chapter 5 of \cite{VO16}), we often consider just the set $\mathcal{E}$ of ergodic elements of $\mathcal{X}.$ Two great successes in the classification of MPT's are the Halmos-von Neumann classification of ergodic MPT's with pure point spectrum by countable subgroups of the unit circle \cite{HN42} and D. Ornstein's classification of Bernoulli shifts by their metric entropy \cite{Or70}.
-Nonetheless, the isomorphism problem remains unsolved for general ergodic MPT's.
+Since there is a decomposition of each MPT into ergodic components (see, for example, Chapter 5 of \cite{VO16}), we often consider just the set $\mathcal{E}$ of ergodic elements of $\mathcal{X}.$ Two well-known successes in the classification of MPTs are the Halmos-von Neumann classification of ergodic MPTs with pure point spectrum by countable subgroups of the unit circle \cite{HN42} and D. Ornstein's classification of Bernoulli shifts by their metric entropy \cite{Or70}.
+Another, lesser known, instance of success was obtained by C. Foia\c{s} and \c{S}.
+Str\u{a}til\u{a} \cite{FS68}, and this was recently generalized by F. Parreau \cite{P23}.
+Nonetheless, the isomorphism problem remains unsolved for general ergodic MPTs.